pravinbhat/mssql_to_cassandra/README.md

 # MSSQL to Cassandra Migration Project

-This project provides Spark-based scripts to load test data into MSSQL Server and migrate that data to Apache Cassandra.
+This project provides Spark-based scripts migrate data from MSSQL Server DB to Apache Cassandra.
+It also includes scripts to load sample data into MSSQL Server

 ## Prerequisites